Despair for Australian farmers as drought kills livestock

-TAMWORTH, Australia, Aug 29 (Reuters) - In better times, the dam on farmer Kevin Tongue’s property is three metres (yards) deep with water.
+TAMWORTH, Australia (Reuters) - In better times, the dam on farmer Kevin Tongue’s property is three meters (yards) deep with water.
 It’s now been empty for three months.

 The worst drought in living memory is sweeping through Australia’s east, the country’s main food bowl, decimating wheat and barley crops and leaving grazing land parched.